Exchange

 Your Mobility Coordinator will reach out to after acceptance for exchange to arrange your mandatory, group pre-departure.

-Undergraduate students travelling abroad will be registered for a "course" while abroad: INTE 3999-XXX.
+Undergraduate students participating in an exchange program will be registered for a "course" while abroad: INTE 30XX (depending on the number of credit hours taken at the host).

-Your mobility coordinator will assist with the registration process.
-They will "create" the INTE course for you and see that you are registered in the course.
+Your mobility coordinator will assist with the registration process at Memorial, and you will receive instructions on which INTE course to register for a few weeks before the Memorial semester starts.
 The INTE course initiates the tuition charge for your semester abroad.

 Remember, your tuition and ancillary fees will be paid to Memorial and not to the partner institution.
 Tuition & fees to Memorial must be paid according to Memorial's deadlines.
 Your tuition will be waived at the partner school, though there may be additional fees required by the partner school.
 Please follow the instructions for payment of host fees according to their instructions.

-If you change either the number of courses or the nature of courses while abroad, a new letter of permission will be required AND a new INTE 3999 course change form will be required.
+If you change either the number or type of courses while abroad, a new Letter of Permission will be required.
+Additionally, if the change occurs after the 100% refund deadline, a new INTE 30XX course change form will also be required.